ArianeDucellier/arianeducellier.github.io/_pages/about.md

 ## News

+- Fall 2025: I am teaching a course on [Data Visualization with R](https://github.com/ArianeDucellier/data_visualization_R) in the Department of Statistics at University of Washington.

+- August 2025: The version 0.2.0 of the raking package is now available on [PyPI](https://pypi.org/project/raking/).

+- July 2025: I presented my work on raking methods and applications to health metrics at the [International Conference on Continuous Optimization (ICCOPT)](https://sites.google.com/view/iccopt2025/home) in Los Angeles, California, USA, and at the [SIAM Annual Meeting](https://www.siam.org/conferences-events/past-event-archive/an25/) in Montreal, Quebec, Canada.

+- December 2025: I presented my work on raking with inequality constraints at the [IMS International Conference on Statistics and Data Science (ICSDS)](https://sites.google.com/view/ims-icsds2024/) in Nice, France.

 - November 2024: The version 0.1.0 of the new raking package is now available on [PyPI](https://pypi.org/project/raking/).

-- Fall 2024: I am teaching a course on Data Visualization with R in the Department of Statistics at University of Washington.
+- Fall 2024: I am teaching a course on [Data Visualization with R](https://github.com/ArianeDucellier/data_visualization_R) in the Department of Statistics at University of Washington.

 - August 2024: I presented my work on the [uncertainty quantification of survey calibration](https://arxiv.org/abs/2407.20520) at the [Joint Statistical Meetings (JSM)](https://ww2.amstat.org/meetings/jsm/2024/) in Portland, Oregon, USA.